 How to help your sales team embrace a B2B eCommerce strategy

 eCommerce, a disruptive force for years in the B2C space, is now seeing massive traction in B2B markets as well.
 It's not hard to see why—many of the benefits that have driven consumers to eCommerce channels also exist for business purchasers, just at a larger scale.
-Convenience, personalization, and accessibility are all reasons B2B buyers are seeking eCommerce buying experiences (we cover many of the reasons in this post).
+Convenience, personalization, and accessibility are all reasons B2B buyers are seeking eCommerce buying experiences.
 Yet, even though eCommerce offers a better experience for buyers and a more significant opportunity for sellers, many B2B selling organizations remain on the fence about implementing eCommerce channels.

 Why, you ask?
 Surprisingly (or maybe not), most of the resistance for launching a B2B eCommerce channel arises internally.
 The decision to go against a B2B eCommerce channel rarely considers the benefit to the customer and business.
 It frequently comes down to the sales department's objections because they view B2B sales as a zero-sum game.
 They believe the sales attributed to eCommerce channels will simply cannibalize existing sales traffic and hurt quotas and commissions.